btran29/LDF-AdultCtrls-PrePostExe-Smooth/README.md

 # LDF-AdultCtrls-PrePostExe-Smooth
 A collection of scripts to batch-analyze laser Doppler flowmetry (LDF) data with an experimentally-induced post-occlusive reactive hyperemia.
 These scripts were originally intended for internal use with the Periflux 5000 Laser Doppler Flowmeter system.
 There is one main method, LDF_batch.
 Required Matlab functions are located in the Subroutines folder.

-Time, pressure (Press), temperature (Temp), and relative perfusion (Perf) is analyzed.
+Variables analyzed include Time, pressure (Press), temperature (Temp), and relative perfusion (Perf).
 The output is stratified by testing session and type of session (e.g. pre-exercise, post-exercise).
 Outputs are generated in tabular (Excel) and graphical formats (PNG).

 ### Example Output